The Tracking add-on counts your ad impressions and clicks and allows you to view statistics and create reports.

 In this manual, you will find an overview of the plugin’s features and functions as well as additional resources and tutorials.

-The tracking starts right after you activated the plugin.
-To disable tracking, simply deactivate the plugin.
+Ad tracking starts right after you activated the plugin.

 Find more information about each tracking method below.

-Beside the general tracking options you find some additional options on the ad edit page.
+Besides the general tracking options, you find some additional options on the ad edit page.

 Tracking each ad individually

 You can enable and disable tracking on a per-ad basis and enable tracking impressions or clicks only.
 Just visit the ad edit screen.
 There, you will find a new setting in the ad parameter box:

 You have three options to set up click tracking for ads:

 - Do nothing if your ad code already contains a link.
 Advanced Ads detects clicks on the ad or manually placed link tags automatically.
 Use this method especially for ad networks like AdSense.